The Oakland Athletics (12-45) host the Atlanta Braves (32-23) at Oakland-Alameda County Coliseum on Wednesday with the h...

-The Oakland Athletics finished first in the American League West in 2020.
+The Oakland Athletics finished last in the American League West in 2022.

 How many games did the Oakland Athletics win?

-The Oakland Athletics won 36 games in a shortened 2020 season.
+The Oakland Athletics won 60 games in the 2022 season.

 Still looking for more?
 Well, you are in luck!
 We have a detailed analysis of every team in the MLB.
 All you need to do is click on one of the team links below, and we take care of the rest for you: